InternetOfPins/OneLib/README.md

 ## Benchmarks

-comparative number of operations in 2 sec.
+Comparative number of operations in 2 sec. (higher is better).
+Using Arduino framework as raw and OnePin overlay.

 | Mode            |  \# Ops |
 |-----------------|---------|